 - other medicines which can lower your blood pressure such as some antidepressants, nitrates (for chest pain), baclofen (a muscle relaxant), anaesthetics or medicines for an enlarged prostate gland

-- medicines to suppress your immune system such as ciclosporin and tacrolimus
+- medicines to damp down your immune system such as ciclosporin and tacrolimus

 - water tablets such as furosemide